simonw/llm/docs/plugins/tutorial-model-plugin.md

 ```
 We're going to add two options to our Markov chain model:

-- `length`: the number of words to generate
+- `length`: Number of words to generate
-- `delay`: a floating point number of seconds to delay in between each output token
+- `delay`: a floating point number of Delay in between output token

 The `delay` token will let us simulate a streaming language model, where tokens take time to generate and are returned by the `execute()` function as they become ready.

 Options are defined using an inner class on the model, called `Options`.
 It should extend the `llm.Options` class.

-First, add this import to the top of your 'llm_markov.py' file:
+First, add this import to the top of your `llm_markov.py` file:
 ```python
 from typing import Optional
 ```